-Any of the above transactions must be reported to the Commission when the cumulative annual turnover in Argentina of the parties involved exceeds ARS 200 million (approximately USD 11 million).
-For the purpose of this calculation, annual turnover means annual turnover in Argentina of the acquiring group plus the target.
+Any of the above transactions must be reported to the Commission when the cumulative annual turnover in Argentina of the parties involved exceeds ARS 4,061,000,000 (approximately USD 56 million).
+This amount is fixed in adjustable units and updated on a yearly basis.
+For the purpose of this calculation, annual turnover means annual turnover in Argentina of the acquiring group companies plus the turnover of the target company, explicitly excluding the seller's turnover.

-'Cumulative business volume' means the total gross ordinary sales of goods and services of the newly combined entity during its last financial year, less any discount on sales, VAT and any other taxes directly related to business volume.
+'Cumulative business volume' means the total gross ordinary sales of goods and services (locally and through exports) of the newly combined entity during its last financial year, less any discount on sales, VAT and any other taxes directly related to business volume.
 Cumulative business volume is calculated taking into consideration direct sales of the acquired entity itself, plus sales of any entity in which the acquiring group has significant interests.